 This course combines learning with hands-on experiences in a public school setting.
 Interns will complete a series of experiences outlined in this syllabus.
 Interns will observe and talk with teachers and other school professionals to gain insight into the workings of today's public schools.
 Interns will develop and implement lesson plans with the aid of an experienced teacher.
 Interns will learn how to plan and conduct laboratory and hands-on experiences to coincide with lessons taught.
 Interns will be observed and videotaped by an Auburn University Supervisor and will critique their own teaching by viewing these tapes.
-A daily journal and a professional work sample (lesson) will be kept to help with planning, implementation, and reflective thinking about teaching practice.
+A professional work sample (lesson) will be created to demonstrate planning, implementation, and reflective thinking about teaching practice.